 LOCATIONS AND DIRECTIONS

-My home office is 160 Loomis Rd.
-Chatham NY 12037.
-I am at the top of the hill and there is a black mailbox and a rock marked 160.
+We are at the top of the hill of Loomis Road on the right and there is a black mailbox and a rock marked 160.
 Enter the property and please go straight (No turning left or right) and park in the front of the house on the grass.
 Looking straight at the house it looks like there are 3 of them, follow the stone path to the right and there is a red door where the waiting room is.

 HELPFUL SKILLS TO REVIEW BEFORE FIRST SESSION